collinstorlie/aquasync/index.md

 5. To exit nano and save your new scheduled job:

 * Hold CONTROL and press X

 * Then type 'y' and press ENTER

-6. You're all finished, now your chosen directly will synchronise automatically to the HPC every Wednesday at noon.
+6. You're all finished, now your chosen directory will synchronise automatically to the HPC every Wednesday at noon.

 * NB: Your computer must be powered ON for the scheduled 'cron' task to run.